jumistrandberg/dashboard/README.md

 - I was not paying much attention to the HTML, and created elements after what I needed for the scripts.
 In hindsight it felt like a roundabout way of working.
 Passes W3 validator, so it will have to be acceptable.

 ### CSS:
 - Last priority.
 Could use refactoring and custom properties.
+A bit on the longer side.
+Could have split up in separate documents by widget.

 ### Clock, Name and Notes
 Grouping evaluation of the simpler scripts together as all points can be applied to all of these